kaylozano/kaylalozano/README.md

 **Fun Facts:**
    1. I am a tango and bachata dancer.
 When I am not working or with family, I am most likely on the dance floor.
    2. One of the most fun projects I have worked on was as a product manager for a startup working in the healthcare IP space.
 I worked with the team that designed the AR dashboard for the hyperloop to design a AR software prototype to aide spinal surgeons in the operating room.
-   3. My family is Argentine so, yes, we love to eat and value family above all else.
+   3. My family is Argentine so, yes, we love to eat and be with family.